msurdeanu/my-workflows-app/README.md

 | &nbsp;&nbsp;&nbsp;&nbsp;`ApplicationReadyManager.java`       | Manager class used to register all internal listeners |
 | &nbsp;&nbsp;&nbsp;&nbsp;`EventBroadcaster.java`              | Class responsible for generating async events         |

-### How to deploy this application on your Ubuntu server?
+### How to deploy this application to your Ubuntu server?

 First of all, make sure you have **OpenJDK 21** installed on your server.
 It's recommended to use OpenJDK distribution for your JDK.